sean-smith/scale-out-computing-on-aws/docs/install-soca-cluster.md

 ## Install Scale-Out Computing on AWS

-Open CloudFormation bash and select "Create Stack".
+Open CloudFormation console and select "Create Stack".
 Copy the URL of your install template and click "Next".

 ![](imgs/install-6.png)